sahitya-chandra/codexa/README.md

 3.  **Ask**: Start asking questions.

     ```bash
-    agent ask "How does the authentication flow work?"
+    guardian ask "How does the authentication flow work?"
     ```

     **Note**: Ensure Ollama is running and the configured model (default: `qwen2.5:3b-instruct`) is pulled: